Yes, Gran Turismo Sport has a career mode and this is how it works

 One of the consistent bits of feedback we’ve seen in the comments on these articles is a belief that there is no career mode.
 This is not true; although, it too has changed.
 Here is what I learned about the campaign experience in Gran Turismo Sport.

-Pre-order the standard edition of GT Sport in preparation for the game's October release.View details
+Grab the standard edition of GT Sport for PS4.View details

 Where Kazunori Yamauchi’s head is at